 Read one female Barista Champion’s story in Interview With Andrea Allen: Where Are All The Female Coffee Competitors?

 Miki Suzuki and Mie Nakahara.
 Credit: Miki Suzuki

 Behind The Scenes: Female Roasters & Visibility

-Like baristas, a female roaster has yet to win her particular championship (although Joanna Alm of Sweden has been in the top four three out of the five times it has run).
+Like baristas, a female roaster has yet to win her particular championship (although Joanna Alm of Sweden has been in the top four in three out of the five times it has run).

 shestheroaster is working to support women in the coffee roasting industry by providing events, raising and distributing funds, and changing the face of coffee roasters.

 Clara Svensson roasts coffee at Koppi.
 Credit: Koppi Fine Coffee Roasters

 It’s not just the coffee industry that’s facing gender inequality.
 In 2017, the World Economic Forum (WEF) reported that it will take 100 years for men and women to achieve equality; 217 for full economic equality.
 Tragically, in 2016, these figures stood at 83 and 170 years respectively.
 This is the first time since it began recording data that the WEF has found decreasing levels of progress.

 With this in mind, it’s easy to feel bleak about International Women’s Day 2018.
 Yet there are many valuable organisations working to improve conditions for women within the coffee industry.
 We’ve already mentioned some them; others deserve mention, too.

 The IWCA, which has chapters around the world, works to “empower women in the international coffee community to achieve meaningful and sustainable lives; and to encourage and recognize the participation of women in all aspects of the coffee industry.”
 The organisation conducts various national projects based on improving equity and coffee production in general, through things such as building infrastructure, providing training, and conducting research.